Summa Theologica

 The Summa Theologiae or Summa Theologica, often referred to simply as the Summa, is the best-known work of Thomas Aquinas (1225–1274), a scholastic theologian and Doctor of the Church.
-It is a compendium of all of the main theological teachings of the Catholic Church, intended to be an instructional guide for theology students, including seminarians and the literate laity.
+It is a compendium of all of the main theological teachings of the Catholic Church.
 Presenting the reasoning for almost all points of Christian theology in the West, topics of the Summa follow the following cycle: God; Creation, Man; Man's purpose; Christ; the Sacraments; and back to God.

 Although unfinished, it is "one of the classics of the history of philosophy and one of the most influential works of Western literature".
 It remains Aquinas's "most perfect work, the fruit of his mature years, in which the thought of his whole life is condensed".

-Throughout the Summa, Aquinas cites patristic, scholastic, Islamic, Jewish, and pre-Christian Greek and Roman sources, including, but not limited to: The Bible, Aristotle, Augustine of Hippo, Avicenna, Averroes, Al-Ghazali, Boethius, John of Damascus, Paul the Apostle, Pseudo-Dionysius, Maimonides, Anselm of Canterbury, Plato, Cicero, and John Scotus Eriugena.

 The Summa is a more structured and expanded version of Aquinas's earlier Summa contra Gentiles, though the two were written for different purposes.
-The Summa Theologiae intended to explain the Christian faith to beginning theology students, whereas the Summa contra Gentiles, to explain the Christian faith and defend it in hostile situations, with arguments adapted to the intended circumstances of its use, each article refuting a certain belief or a specific heresy.
+Throughout the Summa, Aquinas aims to reconcile Aristotelian philosophy with Catholic theology.
+Although he broadly cites the Bible, patristic, scholastic, Islamic, Jewish, and pre-Christian Greek and Roman sources, his most referenced non-scriptural authors are Aristotle (who he calls "the philosopher") and Augustine.

 The Summa Theologiae was one of the main intellectual inspirations for Thomistic philosophy.
 It also had such a great influence on Dante Alighieri's Divine Comedy that Dante's epic poem has been called "the Summa in verse".
-The Summa Theologiae continues to be a major reference in Western and Eastern Catholic Churches, and the mainline Protestant denominations (Anglicanism, Lutheranism, Methodism, and Reformed Christianity) for those seeking ordination to the diaconate or priesthood, for professed male or female religious life, or for laypersons studying philosophy and theology at the collegiate level.
+The Summa Theologiae continues to be a major reference in the Western and Eastern Catholic Churches, and the mainline Protestant denominations (Anglicanism, Lutheranism, Methodism, and Reformed Christianity) for those seeking ordination to the diaconate or priesthood, for professed male or female religious life, or for laypersons studying philosophy and theology at the collegiate level.